| Title: | General Linear Ballistic Accumulator Models |

 Identification of the model is attained by having the drift rates for

-sum to unity or by having a fixed standard
+alternatives in response sum to unity or by having a fixed standard

 deviation of the drift rates.
 These options are specified by scaling="sum"